mitrenga/manicminer/README.md

 # manicminer
-Manic Miner retro-style online game
+the legendary Manic Miner game in retro style